 • Powdered glass

-The dentist will reduce the size of your tooth and use the crown to replace what's removed.
+During the treatment, we will reduce the size of your tooth and use the crown to replace what’s removed.

 A mould of your tooth will be taken to ensure the crown is the right shape and size, and fits your tooth accurately.